BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.32.3 =

+* Adding new column to the fees csv to allow for infoboxes.
+These can take html and will render as a little question mark circled.
+* Additional validation/sanitization before outputting.
+* Style improvements to the fees
+* Adding new filter for the fees description that outputs wherever the fees output.

 = 0.32.2 =